A Lifetime of Progesterone

-In a study on the role of bioidentical progesterone in maintaining “quality of life” in women at mid-life, Dr. Phyllis Bronson reported that anxiety was “more extreme during the luteal phase, or latter two weeks of the menstrual cycle.
+In a study on the role of bioidentical progesterone in maintaining “quality of life” in women at mid-life, Dr. Phyllis Bronson reported that anxiety was “more extreme during the luteal phase or latter two weeks of the menstrual cycle.
 Even though objectively this is when there is a gradual natural increase in progesterone production.
 There is often too much estrogen to be mediated by the body’s available progesterone.”
 This deficiency contributed to “mid-life anxiety patterns” and the “changes in serum levels clearly correlated with the qualitative input” provided by the women.
-In other words, when progesterone and estrogen were in balance, the perception of quality of life improved and contributed to emotional well-being.
+In other words, when progesterone and estrogen were in balance, the perception of the quality of life improved and contributed to emotional well-being.

-Researchers at the Mayo Clinic also examined quality of life between two subject groups, one of which received a progestin (medroxyprogesterone acetate), and the other received micronized bioidentical progesterone.
+Researchers at the Mayo Clinic also examined the quality of life between two subject groups, one of which received a progestin (medroxyprogesterone acetate), and the other received micronized bioidentical progesterone.
 The group receiving the bioidentical progesterone reported significant improvements in their symptoms, including “vasomotor symptoms, somatic complaints, and anxiety and depressive symptoms.”
 The findings demonstrate significant differences in how progestins and bioidentical progesterone behave in the body, and how that behavior affects how women feel.

 After the Reproductive Years

 After menopause, once the menstrual cycle stops, the ovaries no longer produce progesterone.
 However, the body still needs it continues producing it in the adrenal glands and nerve cells.
 The same is true for women who undergo a hysterectomy.
 Many healthcare practitioners prescribe only estrogen, with no progesterone, for a woman who has had a hysterectomy, with the mistaken belief that progesterone’s only role is protection against endometrial cancer.
 While she may no longer need that protection, her body still needs progesterone after a hysterectomy.